MKurugollu/RateMy/README.md

     Note: not only is this going to be submitted and worth 10%, but it will be beneficial to have a detailed plan before we start

-2) I created a django project for this so you guys need to just clone it to your computers.
+<del>2) I created a django project for this so you guys need to just clone it to your computers.

-3) I think we should map out everything first.
-Ie make simple views and links to the urls so we have the foundation to build up on
+<del>3) I think we should map out everything first.
+Ie make simple views and links to the urls so we have the foundation to build up on</del>

 4) Then after we can inlude the following featuers (feel free to add anymore):